Azure/aca-dotnet-workshop/docs/aca/01-deploy-api-to-aca/index.md

 - If a terminal is not yet open, from VS Code's *Terminal* tab, select *New Terminal* to open a (PowerShell or Bash ) terminal in the project folder *TasksTracker.ContainerApps* (also referred to as *root*).

 - We need to define the .NET version we will use throughout this workshop.
 In the terminal execute `dotnet --info` or, more specifically, `dotnet --list-sdks`.
-Take note of the intalled .NET SDK versions and select the one with which you wish to proceed.
+Take note of the installed .NET SDK versions and select the one with which you wish to proceed.

 - In the root folder create a new file and set the .NET SDK version from the above command: